drykvf/Housing-Project/README.md

 The predicted sale price of a house and the actual sale price of the house given the above features has a correlation of about .8069, or 80.69%.
 ![House Sale Price v.
 Prdicted Sale Price](https://github.com/drykvf/Housing-Project/blob/main/Group_plots/saleprice_predictedprice.png)

 The plot shows the features ranked by their estimated impact on the house price.
 The Y-axis represents the percentage in mean.
+Waterfront would be the highest impacting feature to price given aqll the other features.
 ![Features v.
 House Price](https://github.com/drykvf/Housing-Project/blob/main/Group_plots/Features.png)

+The plot shows the features based on school district compared to the median house prices.
+The school disticts 400 and 405 have the highest amount of median home prices compared to the rest of the other school districts.
 ![School District v.
 House Price](https://github.com/drykvf/Housing-Project/blob/main/Group_plots/schooldistricts_s.png)